axibase/atsd-use-cases/chart-of-the-day/life-expectancy/README.md

 ## Conclusion

 The diminishing increase in United States life expectancy indicates that this rate of improvements may be as good as it gets for mankind.
 A number of [easily accessible](http://lmgtfy.com/?q=peak+life+expectancy) and recent resources have shown large research organizations coming to the same conclusion: sometime in the next 20 - 30 years we may see a complete flattening of that line.
-Despite the continuous increase in nutritional, performance-enhancing, and medical / surgical options, scientists are beginning to believe that man's current life expectancy may not reach much higher than it already has.
+Despite the continuous increase in nutritional, performance-enhancing, and medical / surgical options, scientists are beginning to believe that current human life expectancy may not reach much higher than it already has.

 ![](./images/life-ex-comb.png)
 [![](./images/button-new.png)](https://trends.axibase.com/feeee62f#fullscreen)

 *Fig 6.* Open the **Trends** visualization above and disable the series as shown to reproduce the above visualization showing that allow life expectancy continues to increase, the derivative rate of increase is approaching zero.

-Under the assumption that human life expectancy will increase roughly 1.4 years each decade and calculating from the current combined life expectancy value (78.9 years), American life expectancy will reach 100 years in roughly 151 years.
+Under the assumption that human life expectancy increases roughly 1.4 years each decade and calculating from the current combined life expectancy value (78.9 years), American life expectancy will reach 100 in roughly 151 years.
 Stay tuned for updates.

 ## Resources